ViRGIS-Team/mdal-upm/README.md

 conda info
 ```

+If the Editor is running on Windows, there must also be a reasonably recent vesion of Powershell installed.

 The package will keep the installation of Mdal in `Assets\Conda`.
 You may want to exclude this folder from source control.

 This package installs the GDAL package, which copies data for GDAL and for PROJ into the `Assets/StreamingAssets`folder.
-You may also want to exclude this folder from source control.
+You may also want to exclude the sub-folders GDAL and PROJ from source control.

 ## Documentation